emberjs/data/guides/manual/2-requests.md

 ### Handlers

+Requests are completed by handlers.
+Each handler may choose to fulfill the request, modify it, or pass it along unchanged to the next handler.

-Requests are fulfilled by handlers.
-A handler receives the RequestContext as well as a `next` function with which to pass along a request to the next handler if it so chooses.
+A handler receives the request `context` as well as a `next` function with which to pass along a request if it so chooses.

+`next` returns a Future, which is a promise with a few additional capabilities.
+Futures resolve with the response from the next handler in the chain.
+This allows a handler to read or modify the response if it wants.

+> [!Important]
+> requests are immutable, to modify one the handler must create a new request, copying over or
+> cloning the parts it wants to leave unchanged.

 ```ts
 type NextFn<T> = (req: RequestInfo) => Future<T>;